 - Security questions like mother’s maiden name, first teacher’s middle name.

 - Phone or email verification.

 - Security tokens.
-It’s a small device with each owner’s data on it.
-It gets scanned and gives access permission.
+They’re small devices with each owner’s data on them.
+They get scanned and then the person gets access.

 - Digital signature & others.